-Star Trek has a history of not only highlighting powerful women on screen, but featuring them behind the scenes as well.
-Going as far back as The Original Series, each series has featured women as episode writers, which was a striking move for a 1960s show.
-As the franchise continued to grow throughout the years, more women joined the Trek writing family, bringing us stories of humanity, hope, and heartbreak.
+Star Trek has a history of not only highlighting powerful women on-screen, but featuring them behind-the-scenes as well.
+Going as far back as Star Trek: The Original Series, each series has featured women as episode writers, which was a striking move for a 1960s show.
+As the franchise continued to grow throughout the years, more women joined the Star Trek writing family, bringing us stories of humanity, hope, and heartbreak.

-We’ve compiled a list of some of our favorite episodes written by women, starting with TOS and going all the way to Lower Decks.
+We’ve compiled a list of some of our favorite episodes written by women, starting with The Original Series and going all the way forward to Star Trek: Lower Decks.
 These stories have touched our hearts and changed Star Trek’s canon for the better.
 Celebrate the history of women behind the camera by tuning in to these iconic episodes.

-"Is There No Truth in Beauty?" - Written by Jean Lisette Aroeste
+Jean Lisette Aroeste, writer, "Is There No Truth in Beauty?"

 Another popular episode from The Original Series, this episode follows psychologist Miranda Jones as she and the Enterprise travel with Medusan ambassador Kollos to his ship.
 The episode has plenty of action, but is perhaps most famous for summarizing Vulcan philosophy in a beautiful fashion that rings true today.
 There is infinite diversity in infinite combinations, and writer Jean Lisette Aroeste crafted the running theme of diversity in its infinite beauty perfectly.

-One of the best TNG episodes (and so important that we included it in our Picard watch guide), "The Measure of a Man" questioned Data’s personhood.
+One of the best The Next Generation episodes (and so important that we included it in our Picard watch guide), "The Measure of a Man" questioned Data’s personhood.
 Picard stood strong for his crewmember’s agency, even as Riker is forced into the uncomfortable position of having to argue against it.
-Melinda M. Snodgrass crafted an introspective episode that forced the crew of the Enterprise to examine what makes someone human, and in turn gave us one of the best episodes of The Next Generation.
+Melinda M. Snodgrass crafted an introspective episode that forced the crew of the Enterprise to examine what makes someone human, and in turn gave us one of the best episodes of television.

 Picard faces a miscarriage of justice by a corrupt Starfleet admiral in this episode that defined him as a character.
 Picard believes that justice should be carried out in a rational, collected fashion, even as Admiral Satie accuses him of crimes he did not commit after defending a crewman from accusations of sabotage.
 Jeri Taylor gets to the heart of what makes Picard an admirable captain and a good man in this classic episode.